flamewing/m7tweaks/m7tweaks/readme.md

 	*2c.
 Cheesy:* All cards can be selected in any of the 3 draws.
 This component combines all cards you could possibly get from the deck into a single list shown in each of the 3 draws you get.
 For example, you could select 'Star' 3 times for the stat bonuses.

 	*2d.
 Cheating:* As the cheesy version, but with infinite draws.
 'Balance' card is added as a choice for when you get tired of ruining the game :-)

 3. **Convenient/Cheating Machine of Lum the Mad.** This component eliminates the need to remember and select the combinations for the Machine of Lum the Mad.
-This component is subdivided into two subcomponents, all of which have the side-effect of disabling random combinations.
+This component is subdivided into two subcomponents, both of which have the side-effect of disabling random combinations.
 The subcomponents have the following additional effects:

 	*3a.
 Convenient:* You can simply select the desired result.
 Pick from the descriptive list and you are done.
 This obeys all of the standard restrictions -- that is, each combination can be selected only once.